GoogleContainerTools/skaffold/docs-v2/content/en/docs/environment/local-cluster.md

 have to be pushed.

 <sup>1</sup> Additionally, a Kubernetes context may be considered as `minikube`
-even if it's not named `minikube` but it's cluster certificate is stored at `$HOME/.minikube` or the `minikube profile list` command returns the Kubernetes context name.
+even if it's not named `minikube` but its cluster certificate is stored at `$HOME/.minikube` or the `minikube profile list` command returns the Kubernetes context name.